QuarkNerd/blog/efiennes/_posts/2019-01-07-introduction-to-contract-testing-part-1.md

 <br>
 <br>
 **Use case 2 - The external consumer with a developed service**<br>
-I am a web developer who consumes the Marvel comics APIs in my comic book store shopfront.
+I am a web developer who consumes the Marvel comics APIs in my comic bookstore shopfront.
 I want to make sure that any changes to the Marvel APIs don’t break the services I advertise as this would break several parts of my landing page.
 I will provide my tester with the API specification so we can mock the API.
 The resulting contract testing will help us verify that all the agreements that we expect from Marvel as our provider are still in place after any changes to the service URL or individual endpoints.
 <br>
 <br>
 **Use case 3 - The internal consumer with endpoints in production**<br>